ucsc-ospo/ucsc-ospo.github.io/content/authors/alghali/_index.md

 # Short bio (displayed in user profile at end of posts)
-bio: Ahmed Alghali is an undergraduate in Computer Science at the University of Khartoum with interest in applied machine learning and data platforms.
+bio: Ahmed Alghali is an undergraduate Computer Science student at the University of Khartoum with interest in applied machine learning and data platforms.

 # Social/Academic Networking